And Love Said No: The Greatest Hits 1997–2004

-And Love Said No: The Greatest Hits 1997–2004 is a greatest hits compilation by Finnish rock band HIM.
-It contains two new Tim Palmer produced songs, "And Love Said No" and "Solitary Man", the latter of which is a Neil Diamond cover.
+And Love Said No: The Greatest Hits 1997–2004 is a greatest hits album by Finnish rock band HIM.
+It contains two new songs: "And Love Said No" and "Solitary Man", the latter of which is a Neil Diamond cover, both songs produced by Tim Palmer.
 The British version also has a re-recorded version of "It's All Tears (Drown in This Love)".
 The digipak version of this album comes with a DVD with six songs live at Semifinal Club in Helsinki.